alcino723/ONNX2HEF2AIHAT/README.md

 This guide is using `WSL2 Ubuntu 24.04` with `conda`

+It is recommended to simplified your onnx first before conversion, but it is not a strict requirement.

 ### 1.0) Download hailo DFC

 If you don't have a hailoai account please head over to https://hailo.ai/ and create your account first.